-To remember, to stitch together fragments of history for both collective and individual remembrance, To re-center knowledge, to account for colonial and personal histories.
-To connect the dots between that which has past and realities of those lived experiences.
+To remember, to stitch together and piece fragments of history for both collective and individual remembrance.
+To recenter knowledge, to account for colonial and personal histories.
+To connect the dots between that which has past and the realities of those lived experiences.
 To allow something invisible to become visible.
 To hold space for ancestors - past, present and future.

-Yaad Karo is a new body of work by Shivanjani Lal that looks at the history of migration that links her personal history with the indentured labour community of India and the Pacific.
-Through a process driven practice that uses labor as a tool to account for the trajectories of labor across oceans.
-Lal uses stitching to create visible links that records of the journeys made by her community and her self, remaking the lines of connection.
-By looking at shipping documents and by using maps which centres Australia between these oceans, she reframes this history by acknowledging the role of Australia as the localised colonial presence.
+Yaad Karo is a new work by Shivanjani Lal that looks at the history of migration that links her personal history to the indentured labour community of India and the Pacific.
+Her process driven practice uses labour as a tool to account for the trajectories of labour across oceans.
+Lal uses stitching to create visible links that records the journeys made by her community and her self, connecting and remaking the lines of connection.
+In looking at shipping documents and in using a map, which centres Australia between these oceans, she reframes this history by acknowledging the role of Australia as the localised colonial presence.